- May 23, 2018

-But it’s obvious to get some questions like: which is the best API model and how can you integrate it into your cloud?
+But it’s obvious to get some questions like: Which is the best API model and how can you integrate it into your cloud?

 Select the best platform that suits your organization’s needs:

 Selecting the right API platform is always a crucial aspect for any organization.
 There is always a high possibility that there may be a need for multiple API models for any functional environment to function well.
-But, the cloud service model is still new and there are numerous challenges that needs to be eradicated out.
+But, the cloud service model is still new and there are numerous challenges that need to be eradicated out.
 Infrastructure and platform compatibility are the most important ones among others.

 Every organization faces a common challenge of deployment, and there are times when an application just doesn’t work with a particular cloud platform.
-So, its very important for every organization to plan out everything during the development phase, so that all the pieces can interoperate and there would be no compatibility issues.
+So, it’s very important for every organization to plan out everything during the development phase so that all the pieces can interoperate and there would be no compatibility issues.

 There’s a cloud APIs and framework race, so which to pick and which not:

-Before choosing any API, every organization consider the basic fundamentals because the solution selected would highly depend on the infrastructure that needs to be delivered.
+Before choosing any API, every organization considers the basic fundamentals because the solution selected would highly depend on the infrastructure that needs to be delivered.
 For example: If storage connectivity is your concern, then try choosing a platform that has the facility of integrating with various storage models via WAN.

 The cloud API model will only continue to grow as more organizations look for efficient ways to connect their environments together.
 Though there are many complications in the API landscape.
 But none of these seems to be able to dampen developers’ enthusiasm for APIs, nor that of users for the incredible variety of apps and services, they make possible.